 This post contains some affiliate links.
 Click here for my full disclosure policy.

 From this picture, you can see how bad the inside was.
 Someone placed contact paper on the inside to cover up the peeling veneer.
 I think that made it look worse.
 Everything was chopped up and the top was covered over and screwed down.
-I stripped everything on the inside so I could see what needed to be done to turn her back into a beauty.
+I stripped everything on the inside so I could see what needed to be done to turn her back into a real beauty.

 The option I decided was to use the Pallet Wall in a box from Amy Howard.
 I used this once before on a dresser that I turned into a media center and I love how it turned out.
 So I went to work, measuring and cutting the boards.